PragmaticBio/DrugBank-Gene-Nexus/README.md

 # DrugBank-Gene-Nexus

 Search gene-drug interactions found in DrugBank with Shiny.
+Please visit the App here: https://rgarrison44.shinyapps.io/Gene_Nexus/

 ## What is DrugBank?